quizerno/Steel-Battalion-Entry-Guide/3B-OGX-MINI-2026.md

 ) is a fork of the original [OGX-Mini](https://github.com/wiredopposite/OGX-Mini ), it allows modern controllers to interact with older consoles.
 It includes the tinyUSB xid library for Steel Battalion.

-It unfortunately does not have keyboard support since it lacks a driver.
+It unfortunately does not have keyboard support since it lacks a driver, and also does not have USB Hub support.
 But it does have drivers for quite a few joysticks and other HID devices.

-### Soldering the Host Cable to the RP2040
+## Soldering the Host Cable to the RP2040
 This will be dependent on your board.
 The original repository has some [examples of the wiring.
 ](https://github.com/MegaCadeDev/OGX-Mini-2026/tree/master/hardware).